Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 }
 ~~~~~

 The last use of *MakeFace* is to copy an existing face to  add new wires.
-For example the following code adds a new wire to a face:
+For example, the following code adds a new wire to a face:

 ~~~~~
 TopoDS_Face F = ...; // a face